andreibosco/cv/README.md

 Responsible for laboratory and tutorial sessions for undergrad courses in the [Game Development and Entrepreneurship](https://businessandit.ontariotechu.ca//undergraduate/bachelor-of-information-technology/game-development-and-entrepreneurship/index.php) program at the Faculty of Business and Information Technology (FBIT).

 **Assistant Professor _(on leave of absence)_** @ [Federal University of Ceará (UFC)](https://www.ufc.br/) _(Jan 2015 - Present)_ <br>
-Faculty member of the Digital Systems and Media (Sistemas e Mídias Digitais - SMD) program, specifically in the fields of digital animation and 3D.
+Faculty member of the Digital Systems and Media (Sistemas e Mídias Digitais - SMD) program, focused on digital animation and 3D.

 **Intern** @ [Palomino Sys](https://www.palominosys.com/) _(Jan 2020 - Aug 2020)_ <br>
 _Internship part of the Collaborative Learning of Usability Experiences (CLUE) program_<br>